tikalk/chef-server-install/Readme.md

 - rbel - For packaging all these rpms for both centos 5 & 6
 - "Someone on the net" - for a few OS related functions I am using which are totally awsome.

-See also :: Readme.md file in the directories for mor specific info
+See also :: Readme.md file in the diferent directories for more specific info